Yokesh-kumaran/Java_Shopping/README.md

 - Product Component

+## Working of components

+- App component

+        - The Application starts here by loading all the products and categories.
+        - The welcome message prints and the authentication starts running.

+- Authentication component

+        - Login validation will be done here.
+        - Registration also will be done by by utilizing the users csv file.

+- Home component

+        - After validation, the home page will be loaded for users, with the 5 options like,
+            1. Show Category
+            2. Show products
+            3. Show Cart
+            4. Show Orders
+            5. Logout

+- Admin component

+        - Once admin validation done, admin home page will be shown with 6 options like,
+            1. Show all products
+            2. Add product
+            3. Delete product
+            4. See all users
+            5. See all Orders
+            6. Logout

+- Category component

+        - Categories will be loaded using the category component.

+- Product component

+        Products will be loaded with the show product method in product component and will get the input from the user for add to cart.

+- Cart component

+        - Adding products to cart page will be done here for specific users with loggedInUser.

+- Order component

+        - After checkout, the new csv file will be created with order date and id.

 ## For Storage purpose,

 - Users in CSV file.

 - Category in ArrayList.
 - Products in ArrayList.
 - Cart in ArrayList.